benjaminharringtonrose/crypto-notify/functions/src/docs/ModelArchitecture.md

 ### Input Features

-The model uses 26 optimized technical indicators and features computed from Bitcoin price and volume data:
+The model uses 42 comprehensive technical indicators and features computed from Bitcoin price and volume data:

 1. **Core Features (4 features)**: